- CHS 1949 – 1954

 - Awarded OAM (Order of Australia) for championing Indigenous rights 2019

 Barrie then became a leading scientist with the Intergovernmental Panel on Climate Change (IPCC) where he authored several reports on the committee’s findings.
-In 1999 the Australian Government awarded him the Public Service Medal in recognition of his work, and in 2003, his working group was awarded the Sherman Eureka Prize for Environmental Research.
+In 1999 the Australian Government awarded him the Public Service Medal (PSM) in recognition of his work, and in 2003, his working group was awarded the Sherman Eureka Prize for Environmental Research.
 The Intergovernmental Panel on Climate Change was honoured with a joint Nobel Prize in 2007.
-Barrie’s contribution as a Principal Scientist was praised by the IPCC.
-After retiring from the CSIRO, in a private capacity, Barrie has written two books on the environmental impact of climate.
+Barrie’s contribution as a Principal Scientist was praised by the Panel (IPCC).
+As a scientist member of the Panel, Barrie says his half of the 2007 Nobel Peace Prize was small, nevertheless he has an impressive Nobel Peace Prize certificate on the wall at home!
+He is modest about his achievements, but this is a great honour worth celebrating.
+After retiring from the CSIRO, Barrie has written two books on the environmental impact of climate in a private capacity.
 He has also been made an Honorary Fellow with the CSIRO.